 Call for Abstract

-34th World Congress on Vaccines and Immunization, will be organized around the theme “Current Trends and Technologies in the Field Of Vaccines and Immunization”
+35th World Congress on Vaccines and Immunization, will be organized around the theme “Progress and novel strategies in Vaccine development”

 VACCINES CONGRESS 2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in VACCINES CONGRESS 2022